 In mid-2016, the Company signed a strategic alliance with Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) ("Fortuna"), for the purposes of generating gold and silver exploration projects in Serbia.
-The Company was subsequently granted five exploration licences, two of which comprise the Tlamino Project.
+Since this time the Company has been granted five exploration licences, two of which comprise the Tlamino Project.
 Exploration drilling programs conducted at the Tlamino Project in 2018 and 2019 led to the drill-definition of a zone of continuous gold mineralization at the Barje Prospect at Tlamino measuring 700 metres by 250 metres.
 In January 2020, the Company established a maiden Mineral Resource Estimate for the Barje prospect (see "Mineral Resource Estimate" below).

-The above programs were fully funded by Fortuna and directed by a joint Fortuna-Medgold technical committee pursuant to the terms of the Tlamino Option Agreement announced on March 7, 2017.
+All exploration programs conducted at the Tlamino Project have been fully funded by Fortuna and directed by a joint Fortuna-Medgold technical committee pursuant to the terms of the Tlamino Option Agreement announced on March 7, 2017.

-After a reassessment of previous exploration data, the Company notified the Ministry of Mining and Energy in April 2019 that it wished to relinquish the Crnook Licence; a final technical report for the licence was submitted to the Ministry in June 2019.
-Following the relinquishment of the Crnook Licence the Company then held four granted exploration licences, each covering approximately 100 square kilometres.
-The licences were located adjacent to the borders of North Macedonia and Bulgaria, in the southeast of the country, and include the Donje Tlamino and Surlica-Dukat licences, which comprise the Tlamino Project optioned to Fortuna, and the adjacent Ljubata and Radovnica licences.
+After a reassessment of previous exploration data, the Company notified the Ministry of Mining and Energy in April 2019 that it was relinquishing the Crnook Licence; a final technical report for the licence was submitted to the Ministry in June 2019.
+Following the relinquishment of the Crnook Licence the Company currently holds four granted exploration licences, each covering approximately 100 square kilometres.
+The licences are located adjacent to the borders of North Macedonia and Bulgaria, in the southeast of the country, and include the Donje Tlamino and Surlica-Dukat licences, which comprise the Tlamino Project optioned to Fortuna, and the adjacent Ljubata and Radovnica licences.